shashwat-dixit/jamin/README.md

 - Backend constructed using Node.js and Express.
 - Frontend built with React and Vite.
-- Integration with multiple LLMs: OpenAI, LLaMA, and Cohere AI models.
+- Integration with multiple LLMs: OpenAI, LLaMA, Gemini and Cohere AI models.
 - Allows users to upload their own text files for processing.
 - Facilitates querying the content with the integrated LLMs.